elitesher/devart-template/project_summary.md

 Imagine a sandbox with hills and valleys, mountains and lakes.

 Virtual beings inhabit the different environments.
 Like in real life, each of them can only live in certain environments: some under the water, others on the hill top.
-Global Playground is a real sandBox on which different terrains are projected, following the sand shape.
-The virtual entities are projected on the sand as well.
-They react and interact with their environment and with each other.

-Local and Distant users will be able to watch the installation simultaneously by sharing a live video channel (ChromeWebLab).They will also be able to change and affect the environment.
+Global Playground is a real sandBox.
+But this time, the players are from all around the world!.
+Local and Distant users will be able to watch the installation simultaneously by sharing a live video channel (ChromeWebLab / YouTube channel event).
+They will also be able to change and affect the environment.
 By doing so - they control the living populations in the sandbox.

+On the sand, different terrains are projected, following the sand shape.
+The world map (by GOOGLE maps) is projected as well, and resembles the location of the local and distant players.
+The virtual entities are projected on the sand and react and interact with the map, the terrains the players and with each other.

 Together, they all form the Global Playground - an environment that offers Symbiotic relationships between the physical and the virtual, the near and the far.